 What is analytics?

-Organizations, people, and things are generating massive amounts of data every day.
+Organisations, people, and things are generating massive amounts of data every day.
 In a 24-hour period, we collectively send 294 billion e-mails and 500 million tweets.
 We plug 3.5 billion searches into Google.
 Our connected cars generate a whopping four petabytes of data.
 Even our watches, fridges, and TVs are constantly creating and sharing data.

 Hidden in all this data are insights that can trigger explosive business growth.
 The challenge is in finding them, which is where analytics comes in.